Examining the Prevalence and Dynamics of AI-Generated Media in Art Subreddits: Discussion

-Our findings carry implications for how AI may enable newcomers to participate in online communities, but also how AI-interested newcomers may change existing communities.
-First, newcomers to communities create proportionally more \textit{Transparent AI posts} than general image-based posts.
+Our findings carry implications for how AI may enable newcomers to participate in online communities, but also how AI-interested newcomers may change existing communities (RQ2).
+First, we find that newcomers to communities create proportionally more \textit{Transparent AI posts} than general image-based posts.
 This newcomer over-representation confirms prior work that suggests that the introduction of generative AI leads to more participation and posting~\cite{guo2024exploring, wei2024understanding, zhou24art}.
-We show that users whose first image-based post to a subreddit is a self-labelled AI-generated image continue to post such AIGC at high rates within the subreddit.
-This behavior suggests that creators who initially joined these subreddits to transparently share AI-generated art, and have returned to post again, are truly interested in AI-generated images---or find it as their only possible avenue to contribute. ~\citet{kraut2012challenges} identify five basic challenges that online communities face when dealing with newcomers, and our findings suggest that while the ready availability of AIGC may help with the \textit{recruitment} and \textit{retention} of new members, these new members do not become \textit{socialized} in the exact same way as members that do not post AIGC.
+We show that users whose first image-based post to a subreddit is a self-labeled AI-generated image continue to post such AIGC at high rates within the subreddit.
+This behavior suggests that creators who initially joined these subreddits to transparently share AI-generated art, and have returned to post again, are truly interested in AI-generated images---or find it as their main possible avenue to contribute.
+Kraut et al.~\cite{kraut2012challenges} identify five basic challenges that online communities face when dealing with newcomers, and our findings suggest that while the ready availability of AIGC may help with the \textit{recruitment} and \textit{retention} of new members, these new members do not become \textit{socialized} in the exact same way as members that do not post AIGC.
 Instead, new members that post AIGC appear to wish to continue posting AIGC and may become turned off from online communities once AI content is banned.
 Indeed, we find evidence that when such newcomers post to subreddits where AI-generated content is prohibited, they are less likely to remain engaged within the community.
 Possible explanations for this lower retention include criticism or bans from the moderators of the subreddits, negative feedback from other participants, low interaction or engagement with their posts, or the possibility that these users are low-value contributors that are less invested in the community itself and thus contribute less frequently.
 Of course, lower retention of newcomers may not be a universal negative if new contributions are low-effort, and prior work has found moderators are sometimes willing to make these sacrifices to uphold community values~\cite{lloyd2023there}.
-Our work also contributes an analysis of comments that suspect the author used AI to generate posts.
-The data suggests that high levels of community engagement on the post (e.g. comments) is associated with AI suspicion by commenters.
-In other words, AI suspicion may be more readily attached to successful posts.
+Our analysis of the response to content (RQ3) suggests that high levels of community engagement on the post (e.g. comments) are associated with AI suspicion by commenters, in what we may want to call \textit{Botwin's Law} (with apologies to Mr. Godwin): the more discussion or exposure an item gets, the more likely it is to be suspected of using AI.
+Or, in other words, AI suspicion may be more readily attached to successful posts.
 Our findings also suggest that AI accusations arrive rapidly, especially in \textit{AI-disallowed communities}, reflecting the heightened awareness among participants regarding the possibility of generative art.
 This rapid response could indicate the role of moderators or community members working to uphold the standards and environment of their respective communities by quickly identifying and challenging suspected AI-generated works.